 Abstract

-Background: Diabetes mellitus represents a prevalent metabolic disease that has been increasingly recognized as a global health priority.
+Background: Diabetes mellitus (DM) represents a prevalent metabolic disease that has been increasingly recognized as a global health priority.
 However, the precise influence of food security, dietary diversity, and nutritional status on glycemic control among individuals with type 2 diabetes mellitus (T2DM) remains inadequately characterized.

 Aims: This study aimed to assess the association between food security, dietary diversity, nutritional status, and glycemic control in adults diagnosed with T2DM undergoing treatment at Buea and Limbe Regional Hospitals within the Fako Division, Cameroon.